 If additional information is required by the admission authority of a Foundation, Voluntary Aided or Free school or Academy in order to apply its oversubscription criteria, this will be detailed in their admission arrangements and in the specific section about that school in the LA's composite prospectus.
-Links to Supplementary information forms (SIFs) for schools which require them will be available on the NNC website from September 2022.
+Links to Supplementary Information Forms (SIFs) for schools which require them will be available on the NNC website from September 2022.
 Alternatively, contact details for each school are included in the LA's prospectus so parents may contact schools directly to obtain a SIF.
-Supplementary Information Forms must be returned to the preferred school by 15 January 2023 unless otherwise stated in the schools' admission arrangements.
+Supplementary Information Forms must be returned directly to the preferred school by 31 October 2022 unless otherwise stated in the schools' admission arrangements.

-2.10 Applications for Foundation, Voluntary Aided or Free Schools and Academies
+2.10 Applications for Foundation, Voluntary Aided or Free Schools and Academies (known as OAA schools)

 The School Admissions Team will ensure that parents' preferences are logged on the School Admissions database.
-The School Admissions Team will send a list of all applications received, including any additional information, to the relevant Foundation, Free and Voluntary Aided schools, Academies or UTCs.
+The School Admissions Team will send a list of all applications received, including any additional information, to the relevant OAA schools and UTCs.

-Applications will be sent to Free, Foundation and Voluntary Aided schools and Academies by the date shown on the scheme timetable in Section 1 and schools will be asked to rank applicants as described in 2.13.
-Any parent who has not submitted a common application form to the LA will not be considered in the ranking lists with on-time applicants.
+Applications will be sent to OAA schools by the date shown on the scheme timetable in Section 1 and schools will be asked to rank applicants as described in 2.13.
+Any parent who has not submitted a common application form to the LA will not be considered in the ranking lists with ontime applicants.
 The LA will check all OAA lists to ensure that this procedure is followed.